dboddie-canonical-work/disgorged-docs/the-system-backup-interface.rst

 Requires snapd version *2.43+*.

-By design, snaps using :ref:``strict`` and ``devmode`` `confinement <snap-confinement>` run with a different root filesystem than the host.
+By design, snaps using ``strict`` and ``devmode`` :ref:`confinement <snap-confinement>` run with a different root filesystem than the host.
 Snaps that implement a backup function, however, need access to the host’s snap-related files outside of this confinement, and this is where the ``system-backup`` interface can help.

 The system-backup interface provides read-only access to files under the following location: